Hoooid/HaodongTangGroup/content/authors/Wei Chen/_index.md

 # Username (this should match the folder name)
 authors:
-  - 吳恩達
+  - Wei Chen

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Associate Professor

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Shenzhen Technology University
     url: ''

 # Short bio (displayed in user profile at end of posts)